EugeneWoo/Springboard_Capstone/README.md

 Proposal for Dish-Driven Restaurant Recommendations
 ---------------------

-To improve the ability of Yelp search engine to surface restaurant suggestions based on the user's favourite dish.
-Currently the results for a dish query favour highly-rated Chinese restaurants whose reviews contain the individual keyword (e.g. 'noodles') but do not match the dish (e.g. 'ee-fu noodles').
-The data source was Yelp's website which shares the company's academic dataset of business listings, anonymous user information, images and review texts for the *Yelp Dataset Challenge*.
+To improve the ability of Yelp's search engine to suggest relevant restaurants based on a user's favourite dish.
+Currently, the results for a dish query favour highly-rated Chinese restaurants whose reviews might contain the individual keyword (e.g. 'noodles') but do not match the dish (e.g. 'ee-fu noodles').
+Yelp publishes an updated academic dataset of business listings, anonymous user information, images and review texts for the *Yelp Dataset Challenge* - this is the data source for my project.

 Please see the full report published on Rpubs: http://rpubs.com/eugenewoo/yelp_sbcapstone